V-Drum Tips & Tricks Page

 The Dawn of SuperNATURAL-Powered V-Drums...
 Play, Feel, Believe!

 For over a decade, Roland's revolutionary V-Drums have lead the industry in expressive sound quality and incredible playability.
-With the introduction of the SuperNATURAL-powered TD-30KV V-Pro Series, the electronic drum set reaches a new pinnacle in drumming performance.
+With the introduction of the SuperNATURAL-powered TD-50KV V-Pro Series, the electronic drum set reaches a new pinnacle in drumming performance.
 SuperNATURAL sounds with Behavior Modeling, along with advanced sensing technology, provides a new level of expressive sound quality and playability, resulting in an instrument that reacts and responds to all the subtleties, nuances, and dynamics of a drummer’s technique.
 In addition, USB audio-playback functionality has been added to expand the performance palette.
-For the stage or for professional recording, the new V-Pro is truly a complete and natural drumming experience.
+For the stage or for professional recording, V-Pro is truly a complete and natural drumming experience.

 MIDI Cables and Software